In a pond the small reddish larvae can sometimes be seen standing erect in the silt.

 They are found in damp places where there are suitable sites for breeding.
 The larvae are detritovores, feeding on dead plant material in wet peat or in the silt in lakes and ponds, so they are an important part of the cycle which breaks down this debris.
 The adults are also an important food source for birds and bats, so unfortunately complete eradication is not an option.

+A species of midge is also important to everybody who likes chocolate as it pollinates the flowers of the tropical tree that produces the cacao bean which is fermented to make the basic ingredient.
+Unfortunately the felling of forests to satisfy our demand for the delicious confection is damaging the habitat for the midge, the population is deminishing, pollination has greatly reduced and the drive to increase production is having the opposite effect.
 The females must feed on blood to ensure that the eggs they lay will survive.
 In doing so they inject some saliva and this causes an allergic reaction which can vary in intensity for different individuals.
 They also release a pheremone to inform others that a blood source is present.

 There are two batches of eggs laid in a season.
 The first is larger in number, but does not require the blood meal, so it is the second batch produced in late summer and autumn which leads to the biting frenzy.
 The first instar larvae which hatch, burrow into the moist ground and after three more instars emerge to increase the population greatly.
 The adult females from this generation do all the biting and the larvae they give rise to spend the winter underground to emerge as the adults of the following spring.